brenton-crowley/iOSNetworking/README.md

 # iOSNetworking
 Sample app that demonstrates API connectivity using URLSession and protocol oriented programming.
-Connects to the Learnrest.dev API.

 The sample app connects to https://learnrest.dev.

+The user interface is not intended to be perfect.
+For example, a user cannot zoom in on a selected image in the My Images tab.
+The purpose of the app is to demonstrate how to connect to a third-party API in iOS using URLSession.

 The API uses a bearer token and this token is embedded in the project.
 Once (hardcoded) in StatusCodesViewModel and another in APIConstants.